Peter Wolodarski: Career

 Wolodarski has been writing editorials for Dagens Nyheter since 2001.
 He was appointed political editor 15 March 2009 and in January 2013 it was suggested he become editor-in-chief and formally took up the appointment of editor and legally accountable publisher (Swedish: ansvarig utgivare) on 10 March 2013.
 He has also hosted Studio 8 and Wolodarski on TV8 and has been on the editorial committee of Judisk Krönika (Sweden's Jewish Chronicle).
 He was granted a Nieman Fellowship at Harvard University (2008–09) where his studies included Russia's modern history.

+In 2023, Bonnier News, through Dagens Nyheter, became majority owner of Hufvudstadsbladet, Västra Nyland, and Östnyland newspapers.
+Wolodarski became Chairman of the Board in the joint company.